AjNenad/MilleniumFalcon/README.md

 # Hi there!
-I eddited some code from "W3Schools" resource and created my first html game.
+I edited some code from "W3Schools" resource and created my first html game.
 I hope you will enjoy it ;)